Publishing dual module ESM libraries

 When publishing a library written with ES modules, we may want to provide both ESM and CommonJS modules.
 This can be necessary for a couple of reasons:

-Essentially, providing both ESM and CommonJS modules is a way to move to ESM without a breaking change.
+Essentially, providing both ESM and CommonJS modules is a way to move to ESM without a breaking change when supporting older environments.

-And of course, if you don't need to support CommonJS environments, you can publish your library as an ESM-only package which is much simpler.
+If you don't need to support legacy environments, you can publish your library as an ESM-only package which is much simpler.

 Entry points in package.json